Is Dexter Jackson the biggest Buc draft bust ever?

 There is no doubt that the selection of the first Appalachian State player in Buc history will not go down as one of the best the franchise has ever made.
 Unless you consider a second round pick for 14 kick returns and 20 punt returns is good value.
 Or you regard a punt return touchdown in a pre-season game in Houston important too.

 But whilst the Tampa sports media is all over the former Buccaneer brain trust on the selection of Jackson (easy to blame a coach who isn't here), how does this bust rank in the all-time list of busts.
-And believe me, the Bucs have had bigger busts than Dolly Parton, Pamela Anderson or Jordan (a British troll with big tits and no talent to explain to our American cousins).
+And believe me, the Bucs have had bigger busts than Dolly Parton, Pamela Anderson or Katie Price (a British troll with big tits and no talent to explain to our American cousins).

 Before we come to the real draft disasters, time to look back at a quartet of receiving dud selections who would make even the 1998 Frankfurt Galaxy corps look respectable.
 Richard Appleby was a 4th round pick in the 1976 draft who never even made it out of training camp although Marquise "Get your ass in here" Walker got at least that far and even won a Super Bowl ring that he later tried to sell on e-Bay.
 He did bring us Thomas Jones from the Arizona Cardinals in a 2003 trade too.